 Our planning report set out the scoping of our audit in line with the Code of Audit Practice.
-Following the issuance of our audit plan we have identified a further significant risk in relation to the recognition of Covid-19 grant income and an area of audit focus in relation to infrastructure assets.
+Following the issuance of our audit plan we have identified a further significant risk in relation to the recognition of Covid-19 grant income.